How to become a Foster Parent

-Step One: Get in contact
+Step One: Get in contact with our Fostering Team

-Step Two: Attend an information evening
+Step Two: Attend a Fostering information evening

-Step three: Apply to foster
+Step three: Apply to Foster

-Step four: Preparation training
+Step four: Attend our Skills to Foster training

 Step five: Fostering assessment

-Step six: Approval & first foster child
+Step six: Approval & first Foster child

-The final stage of the application is where your assessment report is presented to our independent fostering panel.
-The panel consists of independent people with fostering, education and social care backgrounds.
+The final stage of the application is where your assessment report is presented to our independent Fostering panel.
+The panel consists of independent people with Fostering, education and social care backgrounds.

 It is then up to our Decision Maker who will make the final decision regarding your approval.
 It is very unlikely that applicants are not successful if they have been put forward to panel.

-Once approved, you will then be ready to foster and look after a child or young person.
+Once approved, you will then be ready to Foster and look after a child or young person.
 Your dedicated local Link Worker will then be in contact to talk through matching you with your first child.

 For more information, contact us here to speak to our experienced team.